mesosphere/dcos-docs-site/pages/services/nifi/0.3.0-1.7.1/overview/index.md

    3. Cosmos creates a Marathon app definition by rendering DC/OS {{model.techName }}’s marathon.json.mustache with the configuration options provided in the request, which represents DC/OS {{model.techName }}’s Scheduler.
 Cosmos queries Marathon to create the app.

-   4. Marathon launches the DC/OS {{model.techName }}’s scheduler somewhere in the cluster using the rendered app definition provided by Cosmos.
+   4. Marathon launches the DC/OS {{model.techName }}’s Scheduler somewhere in the cluster using the rendered app definition provided by Cosmos.

-   5. DC/OS {{model.techName }}’s scheduler is launched.
+   5. DC/OS {{model.techName }}’s Scheduler is launched.
 From this point onwards, the SDK handles deployment.

 ### Steps handled by the Scheduler

-The scheduler starts with the following state:
+The Scheduler starts with the following state:

 - A `svc.yml` template that represents the service configuration.
 - Environment variables provided by Marathon, to be applied to the `svc.yml` template.